Dora Educates CC

 “So you are no longer a Jew.
 Our religion is based on this very simple, sane idea.
 For thousands of years very few people thought it was untrue.
 God is watching us, expecting us to follow what He’s told us to do.
 It’s all in the Torah.
 That’s the whole story.
 That’s the core of Judaism.”

 Dora is smiling but is intent on not being sidetracked.

-“Thou shall not eat bacon and eggs… Sounds like God is not a very spiritual guy.”
+CC imitates God’s voice.
+“Thou shall not eat bacon and eggs. . . .
+Sounds like God is not a very spiritual guy.”

-“It means peace and love and understanding.”.
+“It means peace and love and understanding.”

-“In the shtetl the smartest student would be rewarded with a wife from the richest family so that he could study all his life.
+Dora continues: “Yes it is about using our brains.
+In the shtetl, the smartest student would be rewarded with a wife from the richest family so that he could study all his life.
 There was no Ford Foundation.
-Understanding God’s will was considered the sweetest, the most meaningful way any one could spend their life.
-Understanding his rules.
-Interpreting new ones and obeying them.
+Understanding God’s will was the most meaningful way people could use their minds.
+Not just staying out of trouble.
+Understanding his rules, interpreting new ones and obeying them was considered the sweetest way use our brains.
 But never mind all that.
-Let’s cut to the chase.
+Along come the sixties—let’s cut to the chase.
 You don’t need the Mishnah or the Talmud to rule on what you are doing.
 Adultery.
 It’s one of the Ten Commandments.”